Nick689/CustomPOS/Install.md

 ## STEP 2: CONNECTION & HARWARE SETUP

+IF YOU ARE JUST TRYING THIS PROGRAM, YOU CAN INSTALL EVERYTHING ON THE SAME PC AND BYPASS EVERYTHING ABOUT SSH

 ### sudo and packages install
 ```
 apt-get install sudo (not installed on debian 9 by default)